fleetdm/fleet/docs/Using-Fleet/FAQ.md

 If you're seeing query results using `osqueryi` but not through Fleet, the most likely culprit is a permissions issue.
 Check out the [osquery docs](https://osquery.readthedocs.io/en/stable/deployment/process-auditing/#full-disk-access) for more details and instructions for setting up Full Disk Access.

-## Can I use the Fleet API to fetch results from a scheduled query pack?
+## Can I use the Fleet API to fetch results from a scheduled query?

 You cannot.
 Scheduled query results are logged to whatever logging plugin you have configured and are not stored in the Fleet DB.